5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 • Add in your choice of milk to just cover the cubes, leaving a little space at the top for your matcha.

-• Slowly pour over your matcha tea for a nice two layer effect to serve.
+• Slowly pour in the bloomed matcha tea for a nice two layer effect to serve.
 Give it a quick stir before drinking, and enjoy!

 Video